noncomplex/indeed-skill-scraper/README.md

 * Python 3.9.6
 * Selenium 4.5.0
 * prettytable 3.4.1
-* ChromeDriver 106
+* ChromeDriver 106 (any suitable ChromeDriver with the appropriate chrome version should work)

 ## Note
+* site must be loaded and in active view
-* Occasionally will bug out and need to be ran again
+* Occasionally will bug out and need to be ran again (data attribute not found, new tabs being opened)
 * Indeed's anti-scraping mechanisms may kick in
 * Takes a few minutes to scrape a few pages
 * For reasons above only recommend scraping 2-3 pages